Skip to content

 The same goes for special characters, like Chinese and Arabic letters, so supporting international clients via SMS can be more difficult.

-SMS messages are limited to 160 characters, which, as noted, might be fewer if including special characters or emojis.
+SMS messages are limited to 160 characters, which might be fewer if you include special characters or emojis.
 MMS character limits can vary between carriers, but modern VoIP phones (like OpenPhone) can support up to 1,600 characters per text.

 You can still type over 160 characters with SMS.
 However, a 164-character text will be broken up into one 153-character text and then chained together to a 9-character text.
-There’s a chance that those texts will arrive out of order.
-If you’re guiding clients or team members through a step-by-step process, your instructions may start feeling like a confusing Ikea manual.
+There’s a chance those texts will arrive out of order.
+If you’re guiding clients or team members through a step-by-step process, your instructions may feel like a confusing Ikea manual.

 The redeeming quality of SMS messaging is its reliability.
 Pretty much every cell phone used today supports SMS — and the best VoIP systems all do, too — which can boost the delivery rate of your business texts.

-However, if you’re sending group texts, MMS offers a better delivery experience when comparing SMS vs MMS.
+However, if you’re sending group texts, MMS offers a better delivery experience than SMS.
 Sending group texts via MMS allows the entire group to seamlessly chat in one conversation — for example, if you’re collaborating with your team.
-With SMS, sending a text to multiple people at once is more like BCCing people on an email.
+With SMS, sending a text to multiple people at once is more like BCC’ing people on an email.
 Your message will simply be sent as individual texts to each person.

 SMS is usually cheaper than MMS.
 Since multimedia messages involve more data, each text will cost more.
-Though the difference is only a matter of cents (often 1-2 cents), this can add up if you’re using MMS for lots of text marketing campaigns or customer support.
+Though the difference is only a matter of cents (often 1-2 cents), this can add up if you use MMS for lots of text marketing campaigns or customer support.

 The good news: most phone carriers offer SMS and MMS plans for US texts.
-With OpenPhone, you can get free SMS and MMS for both the US and Canada.
-Plus, you can send SMS and MMS messages from any device including your computer, phone, or tablet.
+With OpenPhone, you can get free SMS and MMS for the US and Canada.
+Plus, you can send SMS and MMS messages from any device, including your computer, phone, or tablet.

 • Time-sensitive alerts